tansengming/stripe-subscribe/README.md

 🔴 **This gem is still in Alpha and has not been tested on Production** 🔴

 This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
-It helps by creating:
+It provides,

+- views and controllers for showing users subscription plans
-- views and controllers that allow a user to pick a plan and pay for it
+- integrated with views and controllers for payments
-- methods on the model to fetch it's related Stripe subscriptions
+- methods on any Devise resource to fetch it's Stripe subscriptions

 Checking a user's subscription and getting the user to subscribe to a plan can be as simple as,